Chris Bart-Williams: Playing career

+Early career

-When he was just 16 years old, Bart-Williams launched his professional career with Leyton Orient.
-He made 36 appearances with the club and scored twice.
+Bart-Williams began his professional career at the age of 16 with Leyton Orient and scored on his debut, a 4–0 win against Tranmere Rovers on 2 February 1991.
+He made 36 league appearances with the club and scored twice.

+Sheffield Wednesday

-Sheffield Wednesday showed interest in him and subsequently bought him for the record sum of £275,000 in 1991, the year they won promotion to the Football League First Division and were also winners of the Football League Cup.
+Sheffield Wednesday showed interest in him and subsequently bought him for £275,000 in November 1991, the year they won promotion to the Football League First Division and were also winners of the Football League Cup.

-Once with Sheffield Wednesday, Bart-Williams got a place in the first team immediately despite his young age.
+Once with Sheffield Wednesday, Bart-Williams was immediately given a first-team place.
 He began his career playing as an attacking midfielder.
 On 12 April 1993, he scored a hat-trick against Southampton in a 5–2 win.

 Bart-Williams played for Wednesday as a substitute in the 1993 FA Cup Final replacing Chris Waddle in the first game and Roland Nilsson towards the end of the replay.

-He also helped the Owls reach the Football League Cup semi-finals in the 1993–94 season and also appeared in their short-lived UEFA Cup campaign (the club's first European run since the 1960s) the previous season.
+Bart-Williams also helped the Owls reach the Football League Cup semi-finals in the 1993–94 season and also appeared in their short-lived UEFA Cup campaign (the club's first European run since the 1960s) the previous season.

+Nottingham Forest

 After four years, he moved to Nottingham Forest for the sum of £2.5 million.
-Bart-Williams had a successful spell with Forest, and even though he played as a defensive midfielder he managed to score 35 goals, even being the club's top scorer in the 2000–2001 season, and was often clinical from free kicks and penalties.
+Bart-Williams had a successful spell with Forest, and even though he played as a defensive midfielder he managed to score 35 goals, even being the club's top scorer in the 2000–01 season, and was often clinical from free kicks and penalties.

 During a game in 2000, Forest tried to experiment with their formation by playing 3–5–2 and played Bart-Williams as a sweeper.
 This experiment turned out to be a successful one as Nottingham Forest won 5–0 against Burnley, with Bart-Williams scoring twice.